Live-In Care is one of the safest types of care during COVID-19. Find out more here

 Taking a holistic approach and getting to know the person with dementia thoroughly – their likes, dislikes, moods, character and personal history – not only enables the carer to build a trusting rapport with them but also helps to establish the best ways in which the carer can assist the individual to continue achieving the activities of daily living, adapting the care given as needs change.

-The key elements that an effective dementia care plan should address
+Key elements an effective dementia care plan should address

 When creating a dementia care plan there are several key elements to consider in order for the plan to enable the person with dementia to remain as independent, self-reliant and comfortable as possible.
 These essential factors are: